void

 Knappův průvodce po Praze a okolí, 1900

-In [III.4] the power is mentioned again in the long story about the unfortunate Oberst Fliedler and his visit to the dentist.
+In [III.4], the tower is mentioned again in the long story about the unfortunate Oberst Fliedler and his visit to the dentist.

 Background

-The mentioned song has several variations, and without featuring Prašná brána.
+The mentioned song has several variations, some without reference to Prašná brána.
 See Graf Crenneville for more information.

 Quote(s) from the novel